feponiel/ignite-courses-vault/ignite-nodejs/projects/project-02/README.md

 <img src=".github/transactions-banner.svg">

-# Ignite NodeJS Project 02: Transactions
+# Ignite NodeJS Project 02: Transactions REST API
 Transactions is a very simple REST API made to help you to control your balance.

 <br />